m-kalsoom/weather_based_traffic_accident_prediction/README.md

 Weather based Traffic Accident Prediction

-Traffic Data Analysis and Preprocessing using Python, Pandas, NumPy, and Scikit-Learn with missing value handling and feature engineering for machine learning applications.
+Traffic Data Analysis and Preprocessing using Python, Pandas, NumPy, seaborn and Scikit-Learn with missing value handling and feature engineering for machine learning applications.